IgniteUI/help-topics/topics/02_Controls/igDataChart/00_Overview/~igDataChart_Overview.md

 			</td>

 			<td>
-				This theme contains custom visual styles created for the Ignite UI library.
+				This theme contains custom visual styles created for the %%ProductName%% library.
 It is contained in the following file:

 				<ul>
 					<li>